tomeeeS/ScrollPickerDemo/README.md

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6B7WYZW78DBS2)

 ## Cloning and trying out this project
 This repository has a subrepo in the form of ScrollPicker, which is a module of the Android project and resides in the 'scroll_picker' folder.
-It is therefore not as easy as the average project to just clone this thing.
-Follow these steps:
+Follow these steps to clone this project:
 1. git clone https://github.com/tomeeeS/ScrollPickerDemo
 2. change directory to ...ScrollPickerDemo/scroll_picker
 3. execute the following command and notice the dot (.) at the end, which means to not make a top level folder with the project name ScrollPicker, but copy the code directly under the scroll_picker folder:  git clone https://github.com/tomeeeS/ScrollPicker .